 - Sprinkle mini marshmallows on top of the salad for the kids.

-- Sprinkle shredded coconut (sweetened or unsweetened depending on your taste) on top for a little extra island flavor for the adults.
+- Add shredded sweetened or unsweetened coconut like I do in ambrosia salad for a little extra island flavor for the adults.

 - Serve with graham crackers for dipping!

 Once you’ve combined the fruit with the cheesecake cream, either serve it right away or cover the bowl tightly with plastic wrap and store it in the fridge.

 It’s best to eat this Hawaiian fruit salad within a few hours.
 The juices start to break down the cream mixture and the whole thing gets a bit soft and runny after a while.

 If you aren’t planning to serve it until the next day, store the cream cheese mixture and sliced fruits separately until you’re ready to combine them.

 I don’t recommend using frozen fruit in Hawaiian fruit salad.
 As they thaw, they release a lot of liquid which will impact the texture of the cheesecake cream.
 A combination of canned and fresh works best.